 At first, I was relieved.
 This corresponded perfectly well with my own measurements, so everything seemed fine and I had possibly found an answer to my initial question.
 But this journey of discovery also made me think: Why are the scientific sources not more specific about this crucial information, as I’m almost certain I’m not alone in being confused by this whole blood vs flow issue.
 Just a note as simple as: “the average quantity of menstrual blood loss during a period is 30-50 ml but if you take the entire menstrual flow into account, the average range is 100-120 ml.
 Flow consists of XYZ substances other than blood.”
 No biggie.

-I got really worried by this missing clarification and I don’t think I’m the only one getting worried when scientific sources tell you that measuring ‘3 to 5 teaspoons’ of blood during your period is the norm.
+I got really worried by this missing clarification and I don’t think I’m the only one getting worried when scientific sources tell you that measuring ‘2 to 3 tablespoons’ of blood during your period is the norm.
 Just to be clear, I’m aware of the risk of Menorrhagia (heavy menstrual bleeding) and it's crucial that menstruators facing this challenge receive help and find solutions on how to manage it.
 But maybe it’s time to update and nuance the information available on heavy periods.

 Quantifying it at a level of +80 ml of menstrual blood loss possibly means making a lot of menstruators unnecessarily worried or scared.
 Hallberg and his team even found out that 40% of women with a blood loss of +80 ml considered their menstruation “moderate” or “small” (2) - so why not follow this track?

 Why we need to update & demand more menstrual research

 Now, has my research led me to the right conclusion?
 I can’t be sure of that but according to the published research that I found, I will draw some further thoughts and questions from my adventure here: Does the indicated norm of blood loss (3-5 tablespoons) by e.g. NHS take into account all the menstrual fluid or does it refer only to the quantity of blood?